 8 reasons to explore kinesiology for holistic health

-Find out how kinesiology can benefit you and improve your health and vitality
+Find out how kinesiology can benefit you, improve your health - and increase your vitality

-There are so many holistic health practices to choose from, it can be hard to know what’s best.
-I’ve experienced many treatments over the years – and have benefited from all of them in different ways, from acupuncture, nutrition and homeopathy to rolfing, reiki, sound healing, cranio-sacral therapy, osteopathy and more.
-Yet it was kinesiology that really blew my mind and led me train and qualify in this fascinating field, as it works on so many levels, allowing the body (and mind) to heal from numerous conditions, resulting in successful outcomes.
+There are so many holistic health practices to choose from, it can be hard to know what’s best for you.
+I’ve experienced many treatments over the years and I have benefited from all of them in different ways, from acupuncture, nutrition and homeopathy to rolfing, reiki, sound healing, cranio-sacral therapy, osteopathy and more.
+Yet it was kinesiology that really blew my mind and led me train and qualify in this fascinating field.
+Kinesiology works on so many levels, which allow the body (and mind) to heal from numerous conditions, resulting in successful outcomes.
 Here are eight reasons to explore kinesiology for holistic health.

-Kinesiology takes an ‘MCPE’ approach to health, which means we consider the Mental, Chemical, Physical and Energetic realms of health.
-A kinesiologist has an enormous tool box of techniques in which to address each of these realms and support your health holistically.
+Kinesiology takes an ‘MCPE’ approach, which means we consider the Mental, Chemical, Physical and Energetic realms for truly holistic health.
+A kinesiologist has an enormous tool box of techniques in which to address each of these realms and support your health.
 As well as offering nutrition, food sensitivity testing and lifestyle advice, we use lymphatic reflex-point stimulation, acupressure and cranio-sacral techniques, EFT (tapping), Chakra balancing, Bach flower remedies and more.
-These tools are all powerful stand-alone practices.
+Each of these tools is a powerful stand-alone practice.
 However, with kinesiology you are likely to experience all of them in a session - or a series of sessions (depending on your health condition/s), which can lead to lasting health breakthroughs.

 2. We muscle test to find the nutrition your body actually wants

-Yet we need vitamins, minerals, proteins, essential fatty acids and phyto-nutrients to function efficiently, heal and repair.
+Yet vitamins, minerals, proteins, essential fatty acids and phyto-nutrients are essential for us to function efficiently, heal and repair.
 A deficiency in any number of nutrients can lead to health issues and illness.
-So it is often necessary to support our bodies with supplements for a short time, especially when we are run down, or experiencing illness and poor health.
-A kinesiologist will test to see what your body actually requires, as well as recommend lifestyle and dietary adjustments.
+It is often necessary to support our bodies with supplements for a short time, especially when we are run down, or experiencing illness and poor health.
+A kinesiologist will test to see what nutrients your body actually requires, as well as recommend lifestyle and dietary adjustments.
+These nutritional supplements are taken for as long as required, but no longer.

 3. We can check for food sensitivities

-Have a hunch that something you are eating regularly is upsetting your digestion or causing you to feel tired and sluggish or worse?
-A kinesiologist can do food sensitivity testing to see if specific items are problematic for you.
+Have a hunch that something you are eating is upsetting your digestion?
+Or causing you to feel tired, sluggish or worse?
+A kinesiologist can carry out food sensitivity testing to see if specific items are problematic for you.
 Most often, we find these are wheat, refined sugar, table salt and cow’s milk.
-However, once eliminated (or replaced) for a short time, while we support your digestive system, gut microbiome and your body in general, through kinesiology treatments, these foods can often be reintroduced and enjoyed again (in moderation).
+However, other foods can upset our systems too, especially if we consume them frequently (even items we view as healthy).
+Once eliminated (or replaced) for a short time, while we support your digestive system, gut microbiome and your body in general, through kinesiology treatments, these foods can often be reintroduced and enjoyed again (in moderation).

 4. Healing the mind-body connection

 Many clients are surprised that their emotions have anything to do with their health conditions.
-Yet every time I ask what was going 6-12 months before their symptoms started, a big emotional event preceded them.
+Yet when I ask someone what was going 6-12 months before their symptoms started, most often a big emotional event preceded them.
 It’s often something traumatic: a break up, bereavement, divorce, job loss or other upsetting event.
 Just acknowledging this and gently releasing any emotional charge is beneficial to your health.

-The idea that mind and body are somehow unconnected is based on a 400-year old theory by Rene Descartes, that is way past its sell-by date.
-Recent research shows that the fascia, which surrounds every organ, muscle, bone, nerve, blood vessel, capillary and all the cells, is more than just connective tissue.
-It is alive with millions of sensory receptors, sending signals all around the body from head to toe.
+The idea that the mind and body are somehow separate is based on a 400-year old assumption, that is way past its sell-by date.
+Recent research shows that the fascia, which surrounds every organ (including the heart and brain), muscle, bone, nerve, blood vessel, capillary and all the cells, is way more than just ‘connective tissue’.
+Fascia is alive with millions of sensory receptors, sending signals all around the body from head to toe.
 Additionally, much of the nervous system (responsible for the flight-fight-freeze response) lives within the fascia.
+It’s how and why we instinctively run or hide from danger, rather than stopping to think about it.

-By releasing stress and emotional tension, using calming neuro-vascular techniques, acupressure techniques and Bach flower remedies alongside lifestyle recommendations, such as drinking 1.5L filtered water daily, we can help to free up the fascia, so your body can function optimally.
+By releasing stress and emotional tension, using calming neuro-vascular points, acupressure techniques and Bach flower remedies, alongside lifestyle recommendations, such as drinking 1.5L filtered water daily and gentle exercise, we can help to free up the fascia, so your body can function optimally.

 6. Better gut health

-Numerous gut health conditions can be supported and resolved with kinesiology, from IBS, acid reflux and indigestion to more serious issues, such as Crohns and colitis.
+Numerous digestive issues can be supported and resolved with kinesiology, from IBS, acid reflux and indigestion to more serious issues, such as Crohns and colitis.
 Good gut health isn’t just about digestion; it can dramatically impact your mood for the better too.
 Calming neuro-transmitters are produced in the gut and sent to the brain via the gut-brain axis.
-However, when vital gut microbes are missing (which is common if you eat a standard Western diet), this process can be disrupted.
-Research has shown that people with anxiety and depression are missing specific spcies of ‘friendly-bacteria’ for example bifida.
-Unfortunately, swigging sugary probiotic shots from the supermarket won’t make much difference.
-In a kinesiology treatment, we test nutrients, such as black walnut, that will wipe out and clear ‘bad’ bacteria.
-Then in follow up treatments, we will test pre and probiotics that will repopulate your gut with the appropriate ‘friendly’ bacteria.
+However, when vital gut microbes are missing, this process can be disrupted (which is common if we eat a standard Western diet, such as cereal for breakfast, a sandwich or pasta for lunch and a pizza or readymeal for dinner).
+Research has shown that people with anxiety and depression are missing specific species of ‘friendly-bacteria’ for example bifida.
+Unfortunately, swigging they type of sugary probiotic shots available in supermarkets, won’t make much difference.
+In a kinesiology treatment, we test nutrients, such as black walnut, which can clear ‘bad’ bacteria (as well as candida and parasites).
+In follow up treatments, we will test pre and probiotics that will repopulate your gut with the appropriate ‘friendly’ bacteria.

 7. Hormonal balance and improved mood

-Whether you are having fertility issues, irregular or painful periods, PMS, PMDD, or are going through peri or post menopause, kinesiology can help to balance your hormones and alleviate symptoms.
-Again this will be through finding the vital nutrients your body may require, (but not be getting through your diet – or not absorbing well), as well as considering other aspects like blood glucose control and what may be spiking it.
+Whether you are experiencing fertility issues, an irregular cycle or painful periods, PMS, PMDD, PCOS or are going through peri or post menopause, kinesiology can support your endocrine system, to balance your hormones and alleviate symptoms.
+Again this will be through finding the vital nutrients your body may require, (but is not getting through your diet – or not absorbing well), as well as considering other aspects like blood glucose control and what may be spiking it.
 Blood glucose has a huge effect on the endocrine (hormonal) system and can be brought into better balance with kinesiology tools and treatments.
-We would also address stress and any emotional upsets that may be contributing, as well as balancing the ‘energy body’ with acupressure techniques.
+We would also address stress and any emotional upsets as this can also contribute to blood sugar spikes, as well as balancing the ‘energy body’ with acupressure techniques.
 Stimulating specific neuro-lymphatic reflex points also helps your body to clear cellular waste and function better.

 8. Clearing fears, phobias and limiting beliefs

-There is much more that kinesiology can do to improve your health and wellbeing, whatever it is that you might be suffering from.
-If you would like to know more about how kinesiology can benefit you, book an appointment or a FREE 15-minute discovery call on 07979 861577.
+There is much more that this holistic practice can do to improve your health and enhance your wellbeing, whatever it is that you might be suffering from.
+If you would like to know more about how kinesiology can help you, book an appointment or a FREE 15-minute discovery call on 07979 861577.

 Disclaimer: This post is not intended to be a substitute for medical advice provided by your doctor.